raganwald/raganwald.github.com/_posts/2015-12-26-beyond-simple-mixins.md

 }
 {% endhighlight %}

 This is more than enough to do a lot of very good work in JavaScript, but it's just the starting point.
-First, we note that our `mixin` function returns a function that *destructively modifies* its target class's prototype.
-This works just fine when we write:
+Here's how we put it to work:

 {% highlight javascript %}
 let BookCollector = mixin({